MinaFoundation/MinaMesh/README.md

 - `MINAMESH_PROXY_URL`: a Mina proxy (GraphQL) endpoint.
 The default is `https://mainnet.minaprotocol.network/graphql`.
-- `MINAMESH_DATABASE_URL`: a connection string referencing a Mina archive database.
+- `MINAMESH_ARCHIVE_DATABASE_URL`: a connection string referencing a Mina archive database.
 - `MINAMESH_GENESIS_BLOCK_IDENTIFIER_HEIGHT` and `MINAMESH_GENESIS_BLOCK_IDENTIFIER_STATE_HASH`: we
   can retrieve these using the `fetch-genesis-block-identifier` command.